kimsundner/lightweightchampions/VoiceToLightsCommand/json-serial-bridge/README.md

 This application uses a speech recognition JavaScript library, Annyang (https://www.talater.com/annyang/), to send json strings to an arduino through a form.
 These commands control the on board led light (could add an auxiliary), where commands such as turn off and on (as of now) can be sent to it.
+WIP

 Usage: